-• In Personal Systems, our strategic focus is on profitable growth through improved market segmentation with respect to enhanced innovation in multi-operating systems, multi-architecture, geography, customer segments and other key attributes.
-Additionally, HP is investing in premium and mobility form factors such as convertible notebooks, detachable notebooks, and commercial tablets and mobility devices in order to meet customer preference for mobile, thinner and lighter devices.
-We expect a decrease in the rate of the market decline and we believe that we are well positioned due to our competitive product lineup.

-In Printing, our strategic focus is on business printing, a shift to contractual solutions and graphics.
-Business printing includes delivering solutions to SMB and enterprise customers, such as multi-function and PageWide printers, including our JetIntelligence lineup of LaserJet The shift to contractual solutions includes an increased focus on Managed Print Services and Instant Ink, which presents strong aftermarket supplies opportunities.
-In the graphics space, we are focused on innovations such as our Indigo and Latex product offerings.
-We plan to continue to focus on shifting the mix in the installed base to higher value units and expanding our innovative ink, laser and graphics and 3D printing programs.
-We continue to execute on our key initiatives of focusing on products targeted at high usage categories and introducing new revenue delivery models.
-Our Ink in the Office initiative is continuing to shift the installed base to more valuable units.
-In the commercial market, our focus is on placing higher value printer units which offers positive annuity of toner and ink, the design and deployment of A3 products and solutions, accelerating growth in graphics solutions products, and launching and developing our first 3D printers.
-During the third quarter of fiscal year 2016, we announced our decision to make a one-time investment over time to reduce the level of supplies inventory across the channels.
-This change in the Supplies sales model supports our strategy of maintaining a more consistent value proposition by shifting from a push model to a pull model driven by market demand, and allows for less price variability.
+- In Personal Systems, our strategic focus is on profitable growth through hyper market segmentation with respect to enhanced innovation in multioperating systems, multi-architecture, geography, customer segments and other key attributes.
+Additionally, we are investing in premium and mobility form factors such as convertible notebooks, detachable notebooks and mobility devices in order to meet customer preference for mobile, thinner and lighter devices.
+The beginning of a market shift to contractual solutions includes an increased focus on Device as a Service.
+We believe that we are well positioned due to our competitive product lineup. - In Printing, our strategic focus is on business printing, a shift to contractual solutions and Graphics, as well as expanding our footprint in the 3D printing marketplace.
+Business printing includes delivering solutions to SMBs and enterprise customers, such as multi-function and PageWide printers, including our JetIntelligence lineup of LaserJet printers.
+The shift to contractual solutions includes an increased focus on Managed Print Services and Instant Ink, which presents strong after-market supplies opportunities.
+In the Graphics space, we are focused on innovations such as our Indigo and Latex product offerings.
+We plan to continue to focus on shifting the mix in the installed base to higher value units and expanding our innovative Ink, Laser, Graphics and 3D printing programs.
+We continue to execute on our key initiatives of focusing on high-value products targeted at high usage categories and introducing new revenue delivery models.
+Our focus is on placing higher value printer units which offer strong annuity of toner and ink, the design and deployment of A3 products and solutions, accelerating growth in Graphic solutions and 3D printing.

 We continue to experience challenges that are representative of trends and uncertainties that may affect our business and results of operations.
-One set of challenges relates to dynamic and accelerating market trends such as the decline in the Personal Computer ("PC") device market and home printing.
+One set of challenges relates to dynamic market trends, such as flat PC device and home printing markets.
 A second set of challenges relates to changes in the competitive landscape.
-Our primary competitors are exerting increased competitive pressure in targeted areas and are entering new markets, our emerging competitors are introducing new technologies and business models, and our alliance partners in some businesses are increasingly becoming our competitors in others.
+Our primary competitors are exerting competitive pressure in targeted areas and are entering new markets, our emerging competitors are introducing new technologies and business models, and our alliance partners in some businesses are increasingly becoming our competitors in others.
 A third set of challenges relates to business model changes and our go-to-market execution.